 Beamforming is an essential technology for millimeter wave to solve the problem of large propagation loss and lower amplifier output and efficiency.
-By using a multi-element array antenna in the base station, a high array gain can be obtained, which can solve the problem of propagation loss.
+As shown in Fig. 4-2, by using a multi-element array antenna in the base station, a high array gain can be obtained, which can solve the problem of propagation loss [1].
 In addition, by using the same number of amplifiers as the antenna elements of the multi-element array antenna or in proportion to the number of elements, the problem of low output and efficiency per amplifier can be overcome.
 On the other hand, if the array gain is increased by increasing the number of antenna elements, the beam width becomes narrower.
 It is required to enable better beam directivity and tracking control.
-An increase in array gain by a multi-element array antenna is effective not only for downlink coverage but also for uplink coverage expansion.
+An increase in array gain by a multielement array antenna is effective not only for downlink coverage but also for uplink coverage expansion.